ryanatkn/gro/README.md

 - codegen by convention called `gen` (docs at [`src/gen`](/src/gen))
 - dev server with efficient caching and pluggable compilation
 - formatting via [Prettier](https://github.com/prettier/prettier)
+- utilities to fill in the gaps for Node and the browser
 - more to come, exploring what deeply integrated tools enable for developer power, ergonomics, and productivity